linerStalker/Gunslinger-shaders-OPTIMIZED/README.txt

 	4. In the user's game settings path, delete the 'shaders_cache' folder, if any.
 	5. Unpack all the resources of the game (there are many unpackers on the Internet, you will find it)
 	6. In the unpacked folder, open shaders, and three renders: r1, r2, r3.
 In each render folder, delete the objects folder (this is necessary, since it is there that all shaders are cached, which prevents changes from appearing)
-	7. Pack the folder, move the packed .db / .dbx file to the $root folder of the game$/resources
+	7. Pack the folder, move the packed .db / .dbx file to the ROOT FOLDER OF THE GAME/resources

 ADDITIONALLY:
 	If you find any bugs that naturally appeared after installing optimized shaders, then be sure to tell me (linerStalker) and create an issue in the Issues tab of the repository.